 (C) Date equipment became operational.
-All equipment being registered must be operational at the time of registration.
+All equipment being registered must be operational at the time of registration, meaning the FSE is fully constructed and available for refueling or recharging vehicles.

 (iii) Specific requirements by fuel type:

 (A) Registered entities that are dispensing natural gas, propane, or hydrogen must: